 203B.11 Hospital patients and residents of health care facilities.

 Subdivision 1.
 Generally.
-Each full-time municipal clerk who has authority under section 203B.05 to administer absentee voting laws shall designate election judges to deliver absentee ballots in accordance with this section.
-The county auditor may also designate election judges to perform the duties in this section.
+Each full-time municipal clerk or school district clerk who has authority under section 203B.05 to administer absentee voting laws shall designate election judges to deliver absentee ballots in accordance with this section.
+The county auditor must also designate election judges to perform the duties in this section.
 A ballot may be delivered only to an eligible voter who is a temporary or permanent resident or patient in a health care facility or hospital located in the municipality in which the voter maintains residence.
 The ballots shall be delivered by two election judges, each of whom is affiliated with a different major political party.
 When the election judges deliver or return ballots as provided in this section, they shall travel together in the same vehicle.
 Both election judges shall be present when an applicant completes the certificate of eligibility and marks the absentee ballots, and may assist an applicant as provided in section 204C.15.
 The election judges shall deposit the return envelopes containing the marked absentee ballots in a sealed container and return them to the clerk on the same day that they are delivered and marked.

 Subd.
 2. Twenty days before an election.
 During the 20 days preceding an election, the election judges shall deliver absentee ballots only to an eligible voter who has applied for absentee ballots to the county auditor or municipal clerk under section 203B.04, subdivision 1.